phR0ze/pathfinder-rb/README.md

 ## Populate Data <a name="populate-data"/></a>

 ### Console <a name="console"/></a>
-The first thin we have to do is fix rail's irb issue
+The first thing we have to do is fix rail's irb issue
 1. Edit `Gemfile`
 2. Find the the block below
    ```ruby